Fanyi-Kaitlyn-Wu/Coherent_Ising_Machine/README.md

 - [numpy](https://numpy.org/) - A fundamental package for scientific computing in Python.
 - [PyTorch](https://pytorch.org/) - An open source machine learning library used for applications such as computer vision and natural language processing.
 - [Jupyter Notebook](https://jupyter.org/) - An open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 - [MLOOP](https://github.com/michaelhush/M-LOOP) - A machine learning optimization library for optimizing experimental and computational processes.
+This is used for tuning the parameters.

 for generating offline documentation: